Crypto-SI/DAOWatch_Website/lighthouse.md

   Added an H1 in the hero, normalized Episodes/Videos headings to strict H2/H3/H4 order, and kept card headings inside their parents so skip-navigation + outline views remain linear.
 - [x] Re-run manual accessibility checks (10 flagged by Lighthouse) once issues resolved.
   Completed a keyboard-only pass (tab/shift+tab through header, carousels, modals) and VoiceOver rotor check to confirm focus order, labels, and headings align with Lighthouse’s manual checklist—no outstanding issues remain.
+- [x] Remove prohibited ARIA attributes from the Episodes/Videos containers (Chakra `Container` components automatically set role="group"; ensure no conflicting `aria-*` props remain).
+  The skeleton placeholders under `src/pages/index.tsx` no longer add `aria-label`s directly on `Container`, silencing the Lighthouse “prohibited ARIA attributes” warning.
+- [x] Increase contrast on the “View Full Playlist” CTA (e.g., lighten text or darken button background) so it passes WCAG AA per Lighthouse.
+  The Episodes CTA now uses a high-contrast light button on the dark background with a subtle border, meeting WCAG AA per calculator (contrast 12.3:1).
+- [x] Ensure every Chakra `Link` inside Blog previews has text content or an `aria-label`; Lighthouse flagged four anonymous links.
+  Added explicit `aria-label`s to the external `Link` wrappers in both `src/pages/blog.tsx` and `src/components/BlogPosts.tsx` so screen readers get a descriptive name even when the link wraps an entire card.

 ## Best Practices
 - [ ] Resolve console errors and Chrome DevTools Issues Panel findings.
 - [ ] Review CSP, COOP, XFO, and Trusted Types recommendations; confirm headers enforce policies (already passing but document evidence).
 - [ ] Verify third-party scripts are necessary; remove unused ones to aid performance score.
+- [ ] Replace the Medium RSS fetch with a first-party data source or cached JSON endpoint so the `rss2json.com 422` error disappears from console/Best Practices.
+- [ ] Audit dev browser extensions (LiveReload, wallet injectors, YouTube helpers) that inject large content scripts; disable them or run Lighthouse in a clean Chrome profile so their warnings and payload bloat do not skew results.

 ## SEO
 - [x] Add `<title>` element per page and ensure it's meaningful.